conorsch/jams/README.md

-Tiny experiments in making bleeps, bloop, blerps, and other assorted bl`*`s.
+Tiny experiments in making bleeps, bloops, blerps, and other assorted bl`*`ps.

 ## generate_samples.py ##